Meibomian Gland Dysfunction

 Meibomian gland dysfunction results from reduced secretion of meibum from the meibomian glands or from excessive secretions as well.
 The former is called a low delivery state while the latter is called a high delivery state.

 As is evident from the discussion above, meibomian glands are essential to keep the eyes healthy.
 Unfortunately, in the event that these glands become dysfunctional, the eyes can become dry.
-Furthermore, inflammation of the meibomian glands, often called meibomitis, can result in obstruction of the glands by its own secretions.
+Furthermore, inflammation of the meibomian glands, may be called meibomitis, can lead to in obstruction of the glands by its own secretions.
 This results in bacterial overgrowth, increased formation of free fatty acids, irritation of the eyes and the development of dry eyes and keratopathy.

 Diagnosing eyelid problems of Meibomian gland dysfunction